Status of this Document

 structures

 The structure of an object represented as a Manifest can be described using a hierarchy of Ranges.
-Ranges can be used to describe the “table of contents” of the object or other structures that the user can interact with beyond the order given by the items property of the Manifest.
-The hierarchy is built by nesting the child Range resources in the items array of the higher level Range.
-The top level Ranges of these hierarchies are given in the structures property.
+Ranges can be used to describe the “table of contents” of the object or other structures that the user can interact with beyond the order given by the items

 The value must be an array of JSON objects.
-Each item must have the id and type properties, and the type must be Range.
+Each item must have the id

-• A Manifest may have the structures property.
+- A Manifest may have the

-Clients should process structures on a Manifest.
-The first hierarchy should be presented to the user by default, and further hierarchies should be able to be selected as alternative structures by the user.
+on a Manifest.
+The first hierarchy should be presented to the user by default, and further hierarchies should be able to be selected as alternative structures by the user. - Other types of resource must not have the

-Clients should ignore structures on other types of resource.
+on other types of resource.

 {